 So, how much of a problem is black carbon for the environment?

 Even though there is less black carbon in the atmosphere than CO₂, it is currently the second biggest contributor to global warming because it absorbs so much heat.
 However, unlike CO₂, black carbon is quickly removed from the atmosphere by rain .
 While CO₂ continues to cause warming for hundreds of years after it has been emitted, the contribution of black carbon to global warming would end quickly if we stopped producing it .

 This makes solutions that reduce black carbon emissions particularly promising: if all black carbon emissions stopped, the effects would be seen within only a matter of decades!

-Improved cookstoves (either solar-powered or fuel-burning) can cut emissions by as much as 95%as well as saving lives: for example, it is estimated that 150 million clean cookstoves could help avoid 2.2 million early deaths in India .
+Improved cookstoves (either solar-powered or fuel-burning) can cut emissions by as much as 95%as well as saving lives.
+By reducing black carbon and other pollutants, it is estimated that 150 million clean cookstoves could help avoid 2.2 million early deaths in India .

 There are even more benefits!
 Improved cookstoves use less fuel, which reduces the time people spend gathering firewood.
 This is a physically demanding and often dangerous task, especially for unaccompanied women.

 Stopping indoor air pollution is only half of the story.
 Transport is a major source of outdoor air pollutionand contributed 16% of the global greenhouse gas emissions in 2014 .
 It is also estimated that emissions from transport contributed to 385,000 early deaths in 2015 .

 Swapping to electric cars is one possible solution, as they produce less pollution on the road.
 However, they don’t solve other problems caused by cars, such as traffic accidents.
 They also only reduce emissions if renewable energy is used to produce the electricity.